MONEDITA Pendant · 5 Minerals media thumbnails

 Are MONEDITA minerals natural and untreated?

 Yes.
-The mineral discs come from lapidary material without detectable treatment — each mineral has its color due to its specific mineralogical composition, not by dyeing.
+The mineral discs come from lapidary material without detectable treatment — each mineral has its color due to its specific mineralogical composition, not by staining.
 This statement is based on lapidary observation; the piece does not include formal gemological certification.

 Can I choose the mineral when ordering?

-Do all five variants have the same size?
+Are all five variants the same size?

 How do I care for my MONEDITA pendant?